 Evidence for the efficacy of bone protective therapy in people receiving glucocorticoids is based mainly on BMD bridging studies [76, 83, 84, 88, 101], although a reduction in vertebral fracture rate has been demonstrated with risedronate in a pooled analysis and with teriparatide in a comparator study (see Table 3) [83, 101, 125].

-A working group from the International Osteoporosis Foundation and the European Society of Calcified Tissues published a framework for the development of national guidelines for the management of glucocorticoid-induced osteoporosis in men and women age 18 years over in whom continuous oral glucocorticoid therapy was considered for 3 months or longer [126, 127].
+A working group from the International Osteoporosis Foundation and the European Society of Calcified Tissues published a framework for the development of national guidelines for the management of glucocorticoid-induced osteoporosis in men and women age 18 years or over in whom continuous oral glucocorticoid therapy was considered for 3 months or longer [126, 127].
 Evidence for the efficacy of interventions to prevent or treat glucocorticoid-induced osteoporosis was based on an updated systematic literature review from the 2010 American College of Rheumatology Guideline [128].
 A summary of the main recommendations is provided below, adapted where appropriate for use in the UK.

 FRAX assumes an average dose of prednisolone (2.5–7.5 mg/day or its equivalent) and may underestimate fracture risk in patients taking higher doses and overestimate risk in those taking lower doses.
-Using UK data, the average adjustments over all ages in postmenopausal women and men age ≥50 years are [129].
+Using UK data, the average adjustments over all ages in postmenopausal women and men age ≥50 years are shown in Table 3 [129].

+For high doses of glucocorticoids, for example ≥15mg prednisolone/day or its equivalent, greater upward adjustment of fracture probability may be required (Grade C recommendation).
+When the UK FRAX model is used and the glucocorticoid box is filled, 2 points appear on the NOGG graphs, one for medium dose and one for high dose (all defined as above).
+The assessment thresholds (fracture probabilities for BMD testing) and intervention thresholds (fracture probabilities for therapeutic intervention) are then used in the same way as described for postmenopausal women and older men.

-In general, women age ≥ 70 years, or with a previous fragility fracture, or taking large doses of glucocorticoids exceed the intervention threshold and should be considered for bone protective therapy (Grade C recommendation).
+In general, women age ≥ 70 years, or with a previous fragility fracture, or taking large doses of glucocorticoids (≥7.5 mg/prednisolone or equivalent/day) exceed the intervention threshold and should be considered for bone protective therapy (Grade C recommendation).

 Because bone loss and increased fracture risk occur early after initiation of glucocorticoids, bone-protective treatment should be started at the onset of therapy in patients at increased risk of fracture (Grade C recommendation).
 The low cost of generic formulations of alendronate and risedronate make them first line options in the majority of cases.
 In individuals who are intolerant of these agents or in whom they are contraindicated zoledronic acid or teriparatide are appropriate options.
 Adequate calcium intake should be achieved through dietary intake if possible, with the use of supplements if necessary.
 An adequate vitamin D status should be maintained, using supplements if required.
 If glucocorticoid therapy is stopped, withdrawal of bone-protective therapy may be considered, but if glucocorticoids are continued long term, bone protection should be maintained in the majority of cases (Grade C recommendation).